Ulladakkam

-Ulladakkam is 1991 Indian Malayalam-language psychological thriller film directed by Kamal and written by P. Balachandran from a story by Cheriyan Kalpakavadi.
+Ulladakkam is a 1991 Indian Malayalam-language psychological thriller film directed by Kamal and written by P. Balachandran from a story by Cheriyan Kalpakavadi.
 It stars Mohanlal, Shobana and Amala Akkineni.
 The film, produced by Suresh Balaje features a soundtrack composed by Ouseppachan.
 The plot follows a psychiatrist, Dr. Sunny (Mohanlal) and one of his patients, Reshma (Amala), who gets obsessed with him romantically, but Sunny is already engaged with Annie (Shobana).
 The film explores the phenomenon of transference.

 Upon release, it received critical acclaim.
 Ulladakkam is now regarded as one of the best films of Kamal.
 The film won three Kerala State Film Awards, including Best Actor (Mohanlal), Best Director (Kamal), and Best Dubbing Artist (Bhagyalakshmi).
 Amala won the Filmfare Award for Best Actress – Malayalam.

 Plot

 Dr Sunny is a kind hearted and compassionate psychiatrist who is engaged to his girlfriend Annie.
 One day a girl named Reshma is admitted to Sunny's hospital by her brother Roy, who is a close friend of Sunny.
 Sunny is led to Reshma's room, where he catches a glimpse of the trashed-out room, with Reshma crouching in a corner, in a highly agitated state.
 She is later brought to the hospital, and we see her less agitated, but with a vacant expression, suggestive of a dissociation from her surroundings.
 While she is managed with tranquilizers, Sunny probes into her background.
 He discovers a few clues in her diary.
 There are traits of heightened emotionality in her writings – letters to her mother, who died when she was ten.
 Her brother adds that she had a transient psychotic episode when their mother had died.

 Sunny tries to explore the trigger for the current psychotic episode.
 From the Rorschach tests, he gathers that there is a connection with the sea, for Reshma becomes highly agitated when she sees a Rorschach card depicting the sea.
 With further clues, he associates it to the mysterious disappearance of her boyfriend, Arun.
 He subjects Reshma to hypnosis and elicits the whole story of how a mafia group closes in on the duo at the beach, and kill Arun, whose body is washed into the sea, while Reshma watches helplessly.
 Reshma is made to narrate the event and she is also given a guarded exposure to the sea, which cures her of her sea phobia.
 And thus, we see Reshma gradually recovering from her dissociation.
 She focusses on her surroundings and develops a special bonding with one of the inmates (Sukumari), in whom she sees a mother figure.